industrial-edge/iih-sdk/docs/001_pages/03_test_app/02-Test-Workflow.md

 # Test Workflow

-The Test Workflow in the IIH Copilot Software Development Kit (SDK) focuses on efficient testing and debugging by emulating device services.
+The Test Workflow in the IIH Software Development Kit (SDK) focuses on efficient testing and debugging by emulating device services.
 This feature allows for the automation of unit tests in the development environment, ensuring faster testing and providing live metrics of dependency resource utilization.
 With this workflow, developers can streamline the testing and debugging process without the need to deploy and install the application on the Industrial Edge every time for testing.

 ## Service Overview